ros-navigation/docs.nav2.org/configuration/packages/configuring-bt-navigator.rst

   ============== ===========================

   Description
-    For Kilted and newer: List of of error code name prefixes to be appended with '_error_code' and searched for during aborted navigator error processing.
+    For Kilted and newer: List of of error code name prefixes to be appended with '_error_code' and '_error_msg' and searched for during aborted navigator error processing.

 :error_code_names